Interstate 530: History

 The current route was formerly designated as US 65.
-Today, I-530 and US 65 run concurrently as a four-lane, limited-access spur route.
-The route formally gained the I-530 designation after a full Interstate-grade bypass of Pine Bluff (known locally as the Wiley Branton Highway) replaced a segment of US 65 through Pine Bluff that contains at-grade intersections.
+Today, I-530 and US 65 run concurrently as a four-lane freeway spur.
+The route formally gained the I-530 designation after a full Interstate-grade bypass of Pine Bluff (known locally as the Wiley Branton Highway) replaced an expressway section of US 65 through Pine Bluff that contains at-grade intersections.
 This segment (known locally as the Martha Mitchell Expressway) was redesignated US 65B; US 65 was rerouted to the bypass before gaining the I-530 codesignation.